pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

   + For Python3.9: `xppython39.zip <https://github.com/pbuckner/x-plane_plugins/raw/master/XPython/Resources/plugins/xppython39.zip>`_.

 3. Extract the xppython*.zip into your :code:`X-Plane/Resources/plugins` folder, such that you have folder there called :code:`XPPython3`.

+If you have problems with installation, *actually read this page*.
+If you still have problems with installation provide information described in :ref:`GettingSupport`.

 Requirements
 ============